jimmymaise/raca_daap_puppeteer/README.md

 # RACA NFT Automation: A Side Project Overview

-This repository hosts a side project dedicated to automating interactions with MetaMask and the RACA marketplace for buying and selling NFTs.
-This project was born out of the need to streamline the purchasing process, efficiently bypass rate limits, and securely manage transactions.
+This codebase serves as a side endeavor aimed at automating transactions with MetaMask and the RACA marketplace, specifically for the buying and selling of NFTs.
+Created in 2021 during a partnership with a friend, the project emerged as a solution to simplify the buying experience, effectively circumvent rate restrictions, and handle transactions securely.

 ## Features